By Sophie Arni

 A quick glance, no security guard in the periphery.
 No one, except me in front of this big black door with a small Nanzuka Gallery square logo printed on it.
 I open the door, which leads me to a pitch-black staircase.
 Think upscale club entrance, in an underground part of Berlin.
 It didn't help that the staircase was completely empty.
 A light of hope emerged I saw the brightly lit exhibition title and dates vinyl on the wall.
 "I must be in the right place," I kept thinking as I slowly made my way downstairs.
 The distant sound of 808s was missing.
 "Why is it so silent?"
 As I reached the B2 level, exhibition flyers and the usual stacks of press releases were laid out on a black counter-top.
 "I must be in the right place," I thought again.
 Turning around, I saw another shell-proof door.
 I opened it and, there I was.

 A beautiful white cube.
 Brightly lit by wonderfully abstract neon suspended on the ceiling.
 An elegant gallery assistant, who sat in front of her iMac screen, welcomed me with a greeting.
 Another visitor was browsing the catalogues at the entrance lobby.
-As I walked in the space, a striking red mural caught my eye.
+As I walked into the space, a striking red mural caught my eye.
 On view is a solo exhibition of renowned illustrator and artist Toshio Saeki, a powerful figure in the Japanese contemporary art scene since the 70s.
 He designed the cover of John Lenon and Yoko Ono's album Sometime in New York City in 1972.

 This exhibition marks Saeki's largest solo exhibition to date.
 It features primarily his illustration prints, which do not exceed A4 size following usual ukiyo-e custom.
 Also shown are Saeki's drawing sketches for these prints, which reveals his intricate process behind every color and composition choice.
 Finally, some giants prints are vinyled on the white walls of the gallery, providing a highly saturated (and highly Instagrammable) backdrop to his smaller prints.